 International Boxing Club

 The International Boxing Club was formed by Jim Norris, Arthur Wirtz, and Joe Louis in 1949, with Norris taking 80% of the stock.
 Norris also served as the IBC's President.
-The IBC was set up in direct opposition to Mike Jacobs' Twentieth Century Sporting Club.
+This New York club is to be distinguished from the International Sporting Club (NYC) of many years earlier.